Find Affordable College Courses

 $24,517 Average Tuition & Fees

-With a ranking of #9, Georgia State University did quite well on this year’s best value schools for philosophy and religious studies students.
-Georgia State is a fairly large public school located in the city of Atlanta.
+Georgia State University did quite well in this year’s ranking of the best value schools for philosophy and religious studies students.
+It came in at #9 on the list.
+Georgia State is a very large public school located in the city of Atlanta.

-The average tuition and fees for an out-of-state undergraduate student at Georgia State are $24,517 a year.
+Out-of-state tuition fees for undergraduate students at Georgia State are $24,517 per year.
 Philosophy & Religious Studies majors at Georgia State take out an average of $26,134 in student loans while working on their egree.

 Read More…